Contents

 For those who agreed, there was a focus on sweet and fruit flavours that may be attractive to children or non-smokers.
 They reported a concern around the risk of children becoming addicted to nicotine and cited the importance of smells being influential.
 The respondents who disagreed raised concerns around the ways flavour restrictions might impact smoking cessation and cited concerns that restricting vape flavours may be a government overreach.

-Government bans would be focused on flavours ‘appealing to children’, which would primarily include sweet and fruity flavours.
+The flavour bans proposed in the Tobacco and Vapes Bill were focused on flavours ‘appealing to children’, which would primarily include sweet and fruity flavours.
 In their response to the petition against flavour bans, the Government states that 60% of minors who vape choose fruit flavours, with 17% choosing sweet flavours, and 4.8% choosing energy or soft drink flavours.
-This gives us an indication of the kinds of flavours that may be restricted, however, they do also specify that the way a flavour is named and described also plays a role in how appealing they are to minors.
+This gives us an indication of the kinds of flavours that could have been restricted, however, they do also specify that the way a flavour is named and described also plays a role in how appealing they are to minors.

 Government assessment finds flavour bans could put over 1 in 10 ex-smokers at risk of relapse

-The potential consequences of the proposed vape flavour bans in Rishi Sunak’s Tobacco and Vapes Bill have been highlighted in the Government’s own impact assessment, with research from Bristol University revealing that flavour restrictions could drive 13% of current vapers to return to smoking.
+The potential consequences of the proposed vape flavour bans in Rishi Sunak’s Tobacco and Vapes Bill were highlighted in the Government’s own impact assessment, with research from Bristol University revealing that flavour restrictions could drive 13% of current vapers to return to smoking.

 Under the legislation proposed within the Bill, any flavours that could be seen as appealing to children could be restricted, including sweet and fruity flavours which are also popular among adult users.
 Research from a number of sources indicates that restricting the flavours available could have a significant impact on the appeal of vapes for current and potential users, which could have a knock-on effect on smoking rates.

-While the impact assessment attempts to minimise this by explaining that 'it was estimated that 13 per cent of ex-smokers vape and 13 per cent of these ex-smokers would relapse if flavours were not available', this does not account for the many current smokers who could also be deterred from making a stop smoking attempt in future using an e-cigarette should these flavours be restricted.
-It also fails to recognise that no matter how many people could be affected, any action that could cause ex-smokers to return to smoking is something that should be avoided in the interest of public health.
+While the impact assessment attempted to minimise this by explaining that 'it was estimated that 13 per cent of ex-smokers vape and 13 per cent of these ex-smokers would relapse if flavours were not available', it did not account for the many current smokers who could also be deterred from making a stop smoking attempt in future using an e-cigarette should these flavours be restricted.
+It also failed to recognise that no matter how many people could be affected, any action that could cause ex-smokers to return to smoking is something that should be avoided in the interest of public health.

 While certain e-liquid flavours may have a side effect of being tempting for younger people, they have been formulated to be pleasant for vapers who are looking for a way to stop smoking.
 Banning these flavours could have far larger consequences than initially intended.